doctea/usb_midi_clocker/README.md

 - Treat serial USB devices as MIDI devices -- for devices that can behave like MIDI devices but that don't expose the correct USB device enumerations
   - eg for the OpenTheremin v4 with USB MIDI modification
   - and for Arduino Unos without needing to use USB Midi Klik
+- Transposition of everything (Beatstep etc?) in chord progressions

 ## Explanation/demo